 Size: Average 12 to 27 inches (31 to 70 cm) in length.

-Life span: 25 to 45 years (upwards of 70-80 years is possible).
+Life span: 25 to 45 years (upwards of 70-80 years is possible for larger Cockatoo species).

 Breeding: Sexual maturity for smaller species is 2 years, for medium species 3 to 4 years, and for larger species 5 to 6 years.
 Successful breeding can be challenging, depending on the species.